Graphegon/Graphony/README.md

 ```

-Only print relations where `jane` is the dest:
+Only print edges where `jane` is the destination:

 ```python3
 >>> p(G(destination='jane'))